-Microsoft's Voluntary Retirement Program: What It Means for You
+Microsoft's Voluntary Retirement Program: New Details

 Microsoft just announced its first-ever voluntary retirement program, and if you're a long-tenured employee, you may be eligible.
 The offer affects roughly 7% of Microsoft's U.S. workforce and comes with a 30-day decision window.
 That's not a lot of time to make one of the biggest financial decisions of your career.
 Here's what you need to know to make an informed choice.